saltstack/salt/doc/topics/cloud/map.rst

       - web2:
         size: t2.nano

-Nested elements cannot be specified individually.
-Instead, the complete definition for any top level data element must be repeated.
-In this example a separate subnet is assigned to each ec2 instance:
+As of Salt Nitrogen, nested elements are merged, and can can be specified individually without having to repeat the complete definition for each top level data element.
+In this example a separate MAC is assigned to each VMware instance while inheriting device parameters for for disk and network
+configuration:

 .. code-block:: yaml

-    fedora_small_aws:
-      - web1:
-        network_interfaces:
-          - DeviceIndex: 0
-            SubnetId: subnet-3bf94a72
-            SecurityGroupId:
-              - sg-9f644fe5
-      - web2:
-        network_interfaces:
+    nyc-vm:
-          - DeviceIndex: 0
+      - db1:
-            SubnetId: subnet-c3ad9fa4
-            SecurityGroupId:
+          devices:
+            network:
+              Network Adapter 1:
+                mac: '44:44:44:44:44:41'
-              - sg-9f644fe5
+      - db2:
+          devices:
+            network:
+              Network Adapter 1:
+                mac: '44:44:44:44:44:42'

 A map file may also be used with the various query options: